Developmental Genetics & Systems Biology

 We also use similar integrated approaches to examine and dissect biological processes involved in the development of other organs.

-We are based in the Department of Biology in the College of Arts and Sciences at Indiana State University, and are part of the consortium of research laboratories comprising The Center for Genomic Advocacy, and are affiliated with the Rich and Robin Porter Cancer Research Center.
+We are based in the Department of Biology in the College of Arts and Sciences at Indiana State University, are part of the consortium of research laboratories comprising The Center for Genomic Advocacy, and are affiliated with the Rich and Robin Porter Cancer Research Center.